pachocanadian/sole/README.md

 * All code in repo to use Python Black (https://github.com/python/black)
 * Cross platform support (Windows and Linux).
-* Vector graphics to allow for arbitrary scaling
+* SVG Vector graphics to allow for arbitrary scaling
 * Open source audio for things like elevator dinging at floors

 ## Where are we going?